rhrhhrhr/MPC_ruih/README.md

 4
 ```
 #### By another matrix
-This operation will copy the row, column and data of another matrix.
+This operation will copy the row, column and data of another matrix.<br>
+code:
 ```cpp
 MatDataType_t arr[4] = {1, 2, 3, 4};
 Matrix mat1 = Matrix(2, 2);